dsridaran/Kick_Drum_Classifier/README.md

 jupyter notebook train_classifiers.ipynb
 ```

-Training and testing can be performed using random partitions:
+Training and testing can be performed using random partitions (by default):

 ```bash
 train_classifier(model_name = "base")